oneapi-src/oneAPI-tab/tab-dpcpp-onedpl/README.rst

     * Yes as a migration solution, with expectation that eventually code uses SYCL native
-    * Do not want to support name, but it give it different meaning
+    * Do not want to support name, but give it different meaning
+    * Interesting to see if this supports different-sized <T>s

   * Do we need std::atom-like interface as well as atomic_ref?

     * Is the issue performance?

-      * What are the semantics of of std::atomic on host being accessed on device
+      * What are the semantics of std::atomic on host being accessed on device
       * Argonne has code that uses std::atomic.
 Would it make sense to compile code that uses it in device code?